 These factors include, among other things, what injuries you have, what your compensation rate is, what lost wages you are entitled to, and what your future medical treatment is expected to be.
 Given all of this, there really is no average amount for a workers’ compensation settlement.

 Work injuries are too “fact-specific” for there to be an average amount that we can put on workers’ compensation benefits.
-In order to negotiate a fair settlement for your personal injury, you will want to discuss your case with an experienced Virginia workers’ compensation attorney.
+In order to negotiate a fair settlement for your personal injury, you will want to discuss your case with an experienced workers’ compensation attorney in Richmond.
 The actual money you receive for your workers’ compensation claim, whether it be through regular payments or a lump sum settlement, will depend a lot on negotiations with the insurance company, the workers’ compensation insurance company that your employer works with, your ensuing medical bills, anticipated medical expenses in the future, and the medical care that you need both now and in the future.

 A workers’ comp claim can be a straightforward and simple process that starts and ends relatively quickly, or your claim can become a complicated maze through workers’ compensation law that we’ll need to navigate in order to get you what you are rightfully entitled to receive.